valuit-official/valuit-docs/docs/Tokenization/Investor Info/sourcing-deal-flow.md

 # Sourcing & Deal Flow

-This section outlines the comprehensive approach Valuit takes to source, evaluate, and manage investment opportunities.
+This section outlines the comprehensive approach BlockRidge takes to source, evaluate, and manage investment opportunities.
 Our rigorous process ensures that all investments meet high standards of quality, compliance, and profitability, aligning with the expectations of sophisticated investors such as family offices, venture capital firms, and private equity funds.

 ## Overview of Asset Sourcing

-Valuit employs a strategic and methodical approach to asset sourcing, leveraging our extensive network, market insights, and technological tools.
+BlockRidge employs a strategic and methodical approach to asset sourcing, leveraging our extensive network, market insights, and technological tools.
 Our goal is to identify and secure high-quality investment opportunities that offer strong returns and align with our investment strategy.

 - **Market Research and Analysis**
     - Conduct in-depth market research to identify emerging trends, growth sectors, and potential investment opportunities.